billkarsh/SpikeGLX/Markdown/Manual-Text.md

 (imec,nidq).
 The queues may fill a little if you run other apps or copy data to/from the disk during a run.
 That's not a problem as long as the percentage falls again before hitting 95%, at which point the run is automatically stopped.

-In addition we show the overall current write speed and the minimum speed required to keep up.
+In addition, we show the overall current write speed and the minimum speed **required** to keep up.
+Modern drives always have a large and very fast cache, and it's the cache write speed that dominates the apparent disk performance.

 >**You are encouraged to keep this window parked where you can easily see these very useful experiment readouts**.